alexeygrigorev/mlbookcamp-page/article/python.md

 ```

-To execute the code, you can put each code snippet in a separate jupyter notebook cell and then execute it.
-For executing the code in the cell, you can press the “Run” button, or use “Shift+Enter” hotkey
+To execute the code, you can put each code snippet in a jupyter notebook cell and then execute it.
+For executing the code in the cell, press the “Run” button, or use “Shift+Enter” hotkey

 <img class="img-fluid" src="img/python/code1.png">